jarcane/BlueBox/README.md

 runviolet.py is the interpreter runtime that violet.py calls to execute VIOLET programs.

-Additional documentation for the VIOLET language is available in LyX, PDF, and xHTML formats.
+Additional documentation for BlueBox and for the VIOLET language is available in LyX, PDF, and HTML formats.

 ### Documentation

 The BlueBox guide is here: http://jarcane.github.io/BlueBox/bluebox.html

 The current spec/guide for VIOLET can be found here: http://jarcane.github.io/BlueBox/violet.html

+Additional documentation for BlueBox and for the VIOLET language is also provided in the repo in LyX, PDF, and HTML formats.

 ### Licensing